john-lyne/john-lyne.github.io/_booknotes/science.md

 [Notes - Breath](https://john-lyne.github.io/booknotes/science/breath)

 # *Starry Messenger*, Neil deGrasse Tyson
 A look at society from the perspective of an astrophysicist.
 Nice read if you're a techno-optimist and interested in neat scientific facts.
-Wasn't quite my cup of tea for whatever reason.

 [Notes - Starry Messenger](https://john-lyne.github.io/booknotes/science/starry)